 City Parenting Persons put a Curb Your Dog sand-box down

 at the corner on My Street.
 Man's Best Friend, of course,

 wouldn't go near it.
 Nosiree, Spot.
 You stop leaving

 little patties of good luck—those pulchritudinous

 tugboat-sized fortune cookies—in the right places and

-for broken legs and missed lottery numbers.
+broken legs and missed lottery numbers.
 No way.
-I
+I may be a

 UPDATE! - March 2014.
 HAH!
 See this link.

 to portal for traditions &